Illenium: 2020–2022: Fallen Embers

-2023–present: Illenium
+2023–present: Illenium and Odyssey

 On January 17, 2023, Illenium announced his self-titled fifth studio album, Illenium, which was released on April 28 and reached number 42 on the Billboard 200 chart.
 One single off the album, "Luv Me A Little" (featuring Nina Nesbitt), reached number 1 on the Billboard Dance/Mix Show Airplay chart.
 The album also featured the single "Eyes Wide Shut," a collaboration with Avril Lavigne and Travis Barker that reached number 9 on the Billboard Dance/Electronic Songs chart.
 Other guest appearances on the album included All Time Low, Teddy Swims, jxdn, Skylar Grey, Max, and others.
 In support of the album, Illenium embarked on the 37-date "ILLENIUM LIVE" tour in May 2023.
 The tour will have stops in North America, Europe, and Australia.
 The North American leg of the tour will have 27 shows, 13 of which will be held at open-air venues.
 On June 17, Illenium played a show dubbed "Trilogy: Colorado" at Denver's Empower Field at Mile High, a stadium with a capacity of over 76,000.
 It was his largest concert to date and the largest EDM headliner event in US history.

 In April 2023, Illenium partnered with End Overdose, a non-profit organization that offers education on properly identifying drug-related overdoses and administering naloxone (a drug that reduces the effects of overdose).
 Volunteers from the organization will offer live training sessions at select stops on Illenium's 2023 tour.

+On September 17, 2025, Illenium announced his sixth studio album Odyssey, along with a nine-show residency at the Sphere in Las Vegas to promote the album.
+It was released through Republic Records on February 6, 2026.